 If you are an indigenous secondary or tertiary student, Abstudy may assist you to stay at school, go on to further studies or undertake an Australian Apprenticeship.
 It includes a fortnightly living allowance as well as other components that help with the costs associated with undertaking study.
-As of January 2020, families of students receiving Abstudy will continue to receive Family Tax Benefit (FTB) until students complete Year 12.
+Families of students receiving Abstudy will continue to receive Family Tax Benefit (FTB) until students complete Year 12.

-Services Australia Abstudy on 13 23 17 or visit
+For more information phone Services Australia Abstudy on 13 23 17 or visit www.servicesaustralia.gov.au/individua ls/services/centrelink/abstudy development of skills in leadership in a range of ways.
+Students are supported in their leadership journeys on a personal, academic and professional levels.

-www.servicesaustralia.gov.au/individua ls/services/centrelink/abstudy